 As we return to Cape Town, we'll pass Boulder's Beach and stop (as many do!) for a brief visit with its famously well-dressed inhabitants, the African penguins.
 This endangered species has seen recent success at Boulders Beach, where just a few breeding pairs have now flourished to about 3,000 birds today.
 The beach is protected from human use, but boardwalks along the rocky shore allow us to photograph and observe these entertaining animals.

-The remainder of the afternoon is at your leisure to enjoy exploring the neighborhood surrounding our hotel.
-This evening, relax and freshen up at the hotel before we enjoy dinner on the town in another of our favorite restaurants.
+The remainder of the afternoon and evening is at your leisure to enjoy exploring the neighborhood surrounding our hotel.

 The Cape Winelands